Oscar winner Taika Waititi uses spotlight to call out MacBooks: ‘Apple needs to fix those keyboards. They are impossible to write on’

 The thing is, Waititi isn’t entirely correct.
 Apple has already fixed its MacBook Pro keyboard when it rolled out a new 16-inch model last year, which features a keyboard with a traditional butterfly-style mechanism.
 It’s not clear if Waititi is familiar with the new keyboard on that MacBook Pro, or with the device itself.

-However, Waititi is correct that the remainder of Apple’s laptops still use the much-hated scissor-switch keyboard, which has been plagued with problems.
-However, Waititi is likely to get his wish soon.
+The remainder of Apple’s laptops still use the much-hated scissor-switch keyboard, which has been plagued with problems.
+But Waititi is likely to get his wish soon.
 It’s rumored that Apple will be rolling out its new butterfly keyboard design to all MacBooks this year, starting with the successor to the current 13-inch MacBook Pro, which is expected as soon as March.